ndp-software/keyboard-event-to-string/README.md

 This uses [Gauge](https://docs.gauge.org/overview.html) for tests.
 You can write tests in markdown, and avoid all the ugly nesting and async/await of most JS testing frameworks.
 This should be installed automatically with your `yarn install`.
-There's a bit of tweaking to get typescript/gauge to work, which is sitting there raw, in `package.json`.
-Don't look at it please. 😉 To run tests, `yarn test`.
+To run tests, `yarn test`.

 To release, adjust the version number in `package.json` and `npm publish`.

 ## Credits

 - used a [Log Rocket blog post](https://blog.logrocket.com/publishing-node-modules-typescript-es-modules/) to create the typescript package.
+- the original package included this comment, and I'm not sure it's that relevant any more: "This library provides the inverse functionality to common keyboard shortcut binding libraries like [keymaster](https://github.com/madrobby/keymaster) or [Mousetrap](https://craig.is/killing/mice)."